Financial Metrics/Dashboards

 Year-over-Year Comparisons

-Legislative Adopted Comparisons
+Legislative Revised Adopted Comparisons

-Ongoing general fund revenues were $6.8M or 4.9% more than the legislative revised adopted estimate for March (page 4).
-The largest increase was Insurance Company Tax (+$3.5M or 41.1%).
-The increase in Insurance Company Tax is partially due to the timing of receipts to the general fund.
+Ongoing general fund revenues were $1.3M or 1.0% less than the legislative revised adopted estimate for March (page 4).
+The largest increase was Bank Franchise Tax (+$2.3M or 59.7%).
+The largest decrease was Insurance Company Tax (-$2.4M or -19.0%).

-Year-to-Date total general fund revenues are $8.2M or 0.4% more than the legislative revised adopted estimate for the period (page 5).
+Year-to-Date total general fund revenues are $5.3M or 0.3% more than the legislative revised adopted estimate for the period (page 5).

 • The general fund receipt dashboards show the most recent month-end and year-to-date receipts in all major categories for the state general fund.